 The only branches left to test in the code is the other possible error ("no link in the feed") and to test the "catchup" mode.
-You can see this in the actual test\plugins.py file distributed with this documentation.
+You can see this in the actual test_plugins.py file distributed with this documentation.

-Note: If you discover a bug associated with a single feed, you can use the betamax session and the feed2exec. feeds.Feed.parse() function to manually parse a feed and fire your plugin.
-This is how email functionality is tested: see the feed2exec.tests.test\plugins.test\email() function for an example.
+Note: If you discover a bug associated with a single feed, you can use the betamax session and the feed2exec. model.Feed.parse() function to manually parse a feed and fire your plugin.
+This is how email functionality is tested: see the feed2exec.tests.test_plugins.test_email() function for an example.